jdidion/autoclick/cli_spec/README.md

 #### range

 When the data type is "integer" or "float", *range* can be used to limit the allowed values to a specific range.
-The range is specified as an array *[min, max[, step]]*, where *min*/*max* is an integer, a float (if *type* is "float"), or a the string "*" meaning the smallest/largest allowed value.
+The range is specified as an array *[min, max[, step]]*, where *min*/*max* is an integer, a float (if *type* is "float"), or the string "*" meaning the smallest/largest allowed value.
 If *min* and *max* are both integers, then a third integer array element is allowed indicating the step.
 If *default *is specified, the value must be within *range*.

 #### choices